AaronPrimmer/Nodejs-MarkdownCreator/README.md

 ## Contributing

-Anyone can contrinute, email me for more info.
+Anyone may contribute.

 ## Tests

-To run tests, run the following command: `npm test`
+To run tests, run the following command: ```npm test```

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at aaronmprimmer@hotmail.com.
+If you have any questions about the repo, open an issue or contact me directly at aaronmprimmer@gmail.com.

 You can find more of my work at [AaronPrimmer](https://github.com/AaronPrimmer)